tomtvr/webex-teams-python-bot-project/README.md

-# Cisco Webex Teams Bot: Getting Started
+# Cisco Webex Bot Project

-A Cisco Webex Teams bot is an automated user within the Webex Teams platform that can be interacted with, enhancing the user experience within an organisation.
+A Cisco Webex bot is an automated user within the Webex platform that can be interacted with, enhancing the user experience within an organisation.

 # Task 1 - Set up and run hello bot